 at email@example.com or connect with the group on Facebook@danascircle.

 FORCE stands for Facing our Risk of Cancer Empowered.
 This support and advocacy program is dedicated to improving the lives of people affected by hereditary breast and ovarian cancer.
 The Savannah network of FORCE provides support, education, and advocacy for people who carry mutations of the BRCA1 and BRCA2 genes.
 For more information, visit facingourrisk.org.

 Head and Neck Cancer Support Group is for people with cancers of the head and neck and their caregivers.
 Each meeting includes a discussion with cancer treatment experts and a group discussion.
-The group meets once per quarter on the third Wednesday of the month.
+The group meets at 1:30 p.m. on the third Wednesday of every month in the ACI Teleconference Room.
 For more information, call 912-350-7845.

 Leukemia, Lymphoma, and Myeloma Support Group is for people with leukemia, lymphoma, or multiple myeloma and their loved ones.
-The group meets at the Summit Cancer Care office in the Anderson Cancer Institute the second Thursday of the month from 5 p.m. to 6 p.m.
+The group meets at 2:30 p.m. on the first Wednesday of every other month in the ACI Teleconference Room.
 For more information, call 912-350-7845.

 Join us once a quarter for educational programs that focus on the physical, emotional, and spiritual well-being of people with cancer.
 Topics include coping with chemotherapy, bone health, lymphedema, and nutrition.
 For information on the next program, call 912-350-7845.

 Acupuncture can help patients cope with treatment-related side effects such as pain, nausea, fatigue, and stress.
 For more information on our acupuncture services, please call 912-350-7845.